AlisonPanisson/EBCF/README.md

-# An Enthymeme-Based Communication Framework in BDI Agents
+# Enthymeme-Based Communication Framework in BDI Agents

 In this project, we implement an Enthymeme-Based Communication Framework for BDI Agents using JaCaMo Platform.